Freds Creek Cabin

 Directions

-Located 10 miles west of Sitka on the southeastern shore of Kruzof Island.
-Access is 30 minutes by boat from Sitka.
-Helicopter landing on the beach is possible at lower tides.
-Local wave action on the beach may make landing dangerous or impossible; consult local tide tables and avoid approaching while the tide is turning.
-Inexperienced boaters should consider using local charter boat operators.
-A mooring buoy is available for anchorage.
+Located on the southeastern shore of Kruzof Island, 10 miles west of Sitka.
+Access is by boat (30-minute ride from Sitka) or helicopter landing on the beach at lower tides.
+Local wave action may make landing dangerous; consult tide tables and consider using local charter boat operators.
 Refer to USGS topographic maps Sitka A-5, A-6.

 Location